NEUBIAS/training-resources/_includes/measure_shapes/measure_shapes_act1_imagejgui_rois.md

   - [X] Shape Descriptors
   - [X] Display label (adds a column with the object name)
 - Use `ROI Manager > More > Multi Measure` to measure all ROIs at once
-- Use `Image > Properties` to check the pixel calibration
+- Use `Image > Properties` to check the image calibration
-- Use [ Results > File > Rename ] to rename to table, indicating the pixel calibration in the table name
+- Use `Results > File > Rename` to indicate the image calibration in the table name
   - Use `Image > Properties` to change the image to pixel units
-- Measure all ROIs again, and again change the table name to indicate the calibration
+- Measure all ROIs again and change the table name to indicate the calibration
 - Understand all the measurements
+  - Compare calibrated and pixel unit measurements
   - Go through the columns and see which object has an extreme value and why
   - See [ImageJ measurements documentation](https://imagej.net/ij/docs/menus/analyze.html#set)
   - Select one object and use `Edit > Selection > Convex Hull` to see the convex hull
-  - Compare calibrated and pixel unit measurements, which ones change, which don't